kristofersiimar/data_science_portfolio/README.md

 Hi,
 I am Kristofer!

 In this repository, you can find data science and business analytics projects that I have created during my academic and professional career.
-For my background, I have a BSc in Data Science and Business Administration from the University of Michigan.
-In addition, I have worked in multiple tech companies as data scientist and business analyst.
+I have a BSc in Data Science and Business Administration from the University of Michigan and I have worked in multiple tech companies as data scientist and business analyst.
 For more information, please visit my [LinkedIn](https://www.linkedin.com/in/kristofer-siimar-b87035173/) and take a look at [Resume](https://github.com/kristofersiimar/portfolio/blob/main/Resume.pdf).

 ## Contents
 * **Data Science & Machine Learning**